ganpatmalekar/QuotesMVVM/README.md

-A simple MVVM app that demonstrate the usage of Retrofit and Room database i.e. online & offline storage.
+A simple MVVM app that demonstrate the usage of following:

+1. Retrofit and Room database i.e. online & offline storage.
+2. Work Manager
+3. Error Handling